Oldsmobile Aurora

 The Oldsmobile Aurora is a luxury sedan, manufactured and marketed by General Motors from 1994 until 2003 over two generations — sharing platforms with Buick Riviera and using the Cadillac-derived G platform.
 At the time of production, the Aurora was the flagship vehicle in the Oldsmobile lineup.
-It originated as the 1990 Cadillac Aurora concept using the Allante 4.5 V8 engine and all-wheel drive.
+It originated as the 1989 Oldsmobile tube car concept.

 The Aurora replaced the Toronado coupe and eventually the Oldsmobile 98, LSS and Regency in the Oldsmobile range — using V8 and V6 engines.
 It was equipped with a four-speed automatic transmission.